Ignoring lemmyhate, are programmers really using AI to be more efficient?

 I find it excels at one-off scripts.
 They are simple enough that every parameter and line of code fits in a small bit of memory.
 They are really bad at complex tasks, but they can help if you use it judiciously.

-I used ChatGPAT to write some fairly straight forward bash scripts last week and it was mostly awful.
+I used ChatGPT to write some fairly straight forward bash scripts last week and it was mostly awful.
 I ended up massaging it enough to do what I needed, but I would have been better off just writing it myself and maybe asking it a couple syntax questions (although the regex I needed was one of 8 things it stumbled over)

 I used supermaven (copilot competitor) for awhile and it was sorta ok sometimes, but I turned it off when I realized I’d forgotten how to write a switch case.
 Autocomplete doesn’t know your intent, so it introduces a lot of noise that I prefer to do without.